Skip to content

 What is Satoyama?

-Satoyama is a Japanese concept that literally means 'village-mountain' and refers to the traditional Japanese cultural landscape on the border of inhabited areas and wild nature.
-It is the zone in between - where human care and natural processes work together to create something more beautiful than either alone.
+Satoyama is a Japanese concept that literally means 'village-mountain' and refers to the traditional Japanese cultural landscape at the border of inhabited areas and wild nature.
+It is the zone in between – where human care and natural processes work together to create something more beautiful than either alone.

 Satoyama in Aquascaping